 - A substantial disposal of part of a dwelling where the chargeable consideration is £40,000 or more.

 For example, if a company owns a single dwelling worth £5.2 million, which has a large garden and doesn’t qualify for any ATED reliefs, it would have needed to have paid ATED of £71,500 by 30 April 2024.
-If on 1 November 2024, a portion of the garden is sold for £100,000, this is a substantial disposal of part of the dwelling and triggers a revaluation of the whole dwelling for ATED purposes.
+If on 1 November 2024, a portion of the garden had been sold for £100,000, this is a substantial disposal of part of the dwelling and triggers a revaluation of the whole dwelling for ATED purposes.
 When considering the 2025-26 ATED return for this property, 1 November 2024 will be the relevant valuation date – and a revaluation can mean that more ATED is due, even though part of the property has been sold.

 There’s no legal requirement for a formal valuation, but we recommend you use a reputable surveyor so that the valuation could stand up to scrutiny in the event of an HM Revenue & Customs (HMRC) enquiry.